busybox42/elemta/linux-package-builder/README.md

 1. Check if the required files exist using `./check_files.sh`
 2. Make sure Docker is installed and running
 3. Check the build logs in the `build_tmp` directory
-4. Try building a dummy package using `./dummy_build.sh` to test the process